yifei-lab/yifei-lab.github.io/_pages/home.md

 permalink: /
 ---

-We are a freshly minted research group in the Biology Department and the Huck Institutes of Life Sciences at the Pennsylvania State University.
+We are a research group in the Biology Department and the Huck Institutes of Life Sciences at the Pennsylvania State University.
 Our research is focused on unifying state-of-the-art machine learning techniques and statistical evolutionary models to understand how genomic variation contributes to human disease and evolution.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >